daveredfern/daveredfern/content/roadmap.md

 - **Implement a 8 point grid.** Lots of websites use it including [Github](https://github.com/).
 It’s something I’d like to learn more about too.
 - **Left align the website.** I’ve done this many times using Chrome Dev Tools and there is something I like about it.
+- **Improve [/photos/](/photos) section.** This section has been a little neglected.
+I initially rushed this part of the website to get something live.
+It now needs to be integrated better.

 ## Completed tasks